Every Friday night the Jack Black stage is lit up with local talent

 By Elske van der Velden

-Find out why Chapmans Peak Drive closed and alternative routes you can take.
+Is Chapmans Peak Drive closed again?
+Here are alternative routes you can take.

 For more information, be sure to read Weather in Cape Town, Climate in Cape Town, the Cape Doctor, Top Ten Reasons to Love the Weather and our Weather Forecast.